 Getting started with the Twitter API

-Before you can use the Twitter API v2, you will need an approved developer account.
+Before you can use the Twitter API v2, you will need to sign up for a developer account.

 Once you have an approved developer account, you will need to first create a Project.
 Projects allow you to organize your work based on how you intend to use the Twitter API, so you can effectively manage your access to the API, and monitor your usage.